Layla and Majnun: Story

-Qays ibn al-Mullawah fell in love with Layla al-Aamiriya.
+Qays ibn al-Mullawah (Majnun) fell in love with Layla al-Aamiriya.
 He soon began composing poems about his love for her, mentioning her name often.
-His obsessive effort to woo the girl caused some locals to call him "Majnun."
+His obsessive effort to woo the girl caused some locals to call him "Majnun", or mentally unhinged.
 When he asked for her hand in marriage, her father refused because it would be a scandal for Layla to marry someone considered mentally unbalanced.
 Soon after, Layla was forcibly married to another noble and rich merchant belonging to the Thaqif tribe in Ta'if.
 He was described as a handsome man with reddish complexion whose name was Ward Althaqafi.
 The Arabs called him Ward, meaning "rose" in Arabic.

 When Majnun heard of her marriage, he fled the tribal camp and began wandering the surrounding desert.
 His family eventually gave up hope for his return and left food for him in the wilderness.
 He could sometimes be seen reciting poetry to himself or writing in the sand with a stick.

+After Majnun went mad, he searched for love in the desert.
+He is disconnected from the physical world.